 Murky Regulations and Inconsistent Laws

 It is possible for people who engage in fishing and whaling to avoid international jurisdiction because it can be difficult to tell who is in control when they are in international waters.
-They simply need to leave the coast and they could have access to a variety of fish and whales.
+They need to leave the coast so they can have access to a variety of fish and whales.Â

 See Related: What is the Environmental Impact of Geothermal Energy?